18650 Battery vs 2x CR123A Batteries vs 3x AAA Batteries

 Some brands offer their devices, mostly LED flashlights, but there are other devices as well, with special battery adapters/holders that allow these three batteries to fit the same battery compartment, allowing the user to power the device with the most suitable battery/batteries.

 Note: most devices powered by a single 18650 battery may accept two CR123A batteries easily (if the battery compartment is long enough) without any battery adapter/holder.
-However, this should NOT be done unless the device's manufacturer explicitly allows - higher voltage of 2x CR123A batteries may easily damage/destroy devices intended ONLY for 3.2-3.7V of a single 18650 battery.
+However, this should NOT be done unless the device's manufacturer explicitly allows it - higher voltage of 2x CR123A batteries may easily damage/destroy devices intended ONLY for 3.2-3.7V of a single 18650 battery.

 Stored Energy Comparison